 If a dispute arises there are some provisions in your contract.
 In Massachusetts, the basic contracts say the escrow agent can’t disburse the funds until all parties agree.

-The simple solution is all parties should come to terms over what happens to the escrow money and move on.
+The simple solution is all parties should come to terms with what happens to the escrow money and move on.

 In many cases, it will be obvious the buyer either defaulted and should turn the earnest money over to the seller as damages.
 Or, the buyer followed the terms of the contract including contingencies and the seller should release the funds to the home buyer.

 And then there are times when a seller defaults and the property doesn’t close.
 Try to avoid going to court.

 Lawyers’ fees will eat up much of the money you may be awarded, to begin with.